Including a Concise Refutation Of Skeptical Idealism

 * This observation would have been prompted and made possible by Kants notion of the "affinity of the appearances", i.e., that all appearances are connected, directly or indirectly, and which prompts us to be on the look out for the suggestion of connection, e.g., coincidences.

 ** This calls for an unusual capacity in the human, one that I call lancian vision,*** namely an ability to look past an object of visual focus, e.g., a single finger approaching the nose, in order to see what happens when something is not being physically looked at (at least not directly).
-And this in turn in based upon that capacity of the human (and perhaps unique to that species) of "paying attention", i.e., accumulating data with the expectation and anticipation of making a connection.
+And this in turn is based upon that capacity of the human (and perhaps unique to that species) of "paying attention", i.e., accumulating data with the expectation and anticipation of making a connection.
+(I find this especially fascinating, this capacity to pay attention to something which is not physically focused on, looking past the finger but still paying attention to the finger which now appears as two "ghosts".)****

 *** Named after a friend of mine.